It's great to have you here, Rush Limbaugh, the EIB Network.

 A new Wall Street Journal NBC News poll has found that 71% of Republicans describe themselves as Tea Party supporters.

-You and I say, given the given the trashing that the drive-bys and the Democrats, the lies that have been told about the Tea Party, that they're racist, sexist bigots, idiots, dupes.
+And I say, given the trashing at the drive-bys and the Democrats, the lies that have been told about the Tea Party, that they're racist, sexist bigots, idiots, dupes, the movement continues to gather strength despite the criticism, which means that it's issue-oriented.

-I gotta get some photocalls in it we'll do that when we come back from this obscene profit timeout of the EIB network.
+We'll do that when we come back from this obscene profit timeout of the EIB network.

-Gloria all red claiming that Meg Whitman's a hypocrite for having hired an undocumented worker.
+Gloria Allred claiming that Meg Whitman's a hypocrite for having hired an undocumented worker.

-This would be the Latina Maid, and she fired her before deciding to run for office.
+And she fired her before deciding to run for office.

-The allegation as presented by all red doesn't make a whole lot of sense.
+The allegation as presented by Allred doesn't make a whole lot of sense.

 Why not keep her on the payroll and help her get legalized if you want to keep her quiet?

-Um why would you fire somebody who you know could turn around and cause your campaign so much damage?
+Why would you fire somebody who you know could turn around and cause your campaign so much damage?

-At the end of the all-red press conference, uh one of my spies watching it says you can hear the reporters saying breathlessly, wow.
+At the end of the all-red press conference, one of my spies watching it says you can hear the reporters saying breathlessly, wow.

 I don't know what that means.

-I don't know if they're saying, wow, it's a big deal or wow, it's a whole Hummer.
+I don't know if they're saying, wow, it's a big deal or wow, it's a whole hummer.

 The reporters were saying, wow, it's a big deal.

-So they think they've uh they're on to something.
+So they think they're onto something.

-Macoma, Ohio.
+Macomb, Ohio.

 This is Billy.